 (August 20, 2013) I spent about 45 minutes earlier tonight listening to Rev. Nic Gibson, the politically right-wing senior pastor of a local evangelical mega-church, speak to a community group about gun violence.

-He was young--somewhere in his mid 30s I would guess, reasonably good lo… Read full post »
+Somewhere in his mid 30s I would guess, he was reasonably good looking,… Read full post »